Bricktech2000/Notes/notes/diminishing-returns.md

 see [[economics]]

-> **definition**: _Diminishing Returns_ state that the benefit from an additional unit of input declines as the quantity of input increases
+**definition** _Diminishing Returns_ state that the benefit from an additional unit of input declines as the quantity of input increases